Mumbai woman, raped and tortured with iron rod inside tempo in Sakinaka, dies in hospital

 Bloodstains were found inside the vehicle.

-Acting on some leads, accused Chauhan was arrested under IPC sections 307 (attempt to murder) and 376 (rape) and further probe was on, he added.
+Acting on some leads, the accused was arrested under IPC sections 307 (attempt to murder) and 376 (rape) and further probe was on, he added.

 also read